Everyone remembers the story of Dorothy and her little dog (too!) and their adventures in Oz, right? If not, it’s a great story.

 Would You Like to Know More?

-Mobile and Multichannel support were just two criteria evaluated in the 2018 Gartner High-Productivity Application Platform as a Service Magic Quadrant, where OutSystems was named a Leader for the second year in a row.
+Mobile and Multichannel support were just two criteria evaluated in the 2019 Gartner Low-Code Application Platforms Magic Quadrant, where OutSystems was named a Leader for the second year in a row.
 Click on the link for your free copy and see the full evaluation criteria.

 By the way, OutSystems was also listed as a Market Leader in the Ovum 2018-2019 Mobile Application Development Platform Decision Matrix.